donnyh13/Scite4AutoIt_LibreOffice_SpellChecker/README.md

 command.shortcut.47.$(au3)=Ctrl+Shift+H
 command.47.$(au3)=InvokeTool PersonalTools.ClearSpChk

-  - You may modify any Shortcut key combinations as necessary.
+  *You may modify any Shortcut key combinations as necessary.*
 - Restart Scite

-- You may set the following settings by pasting the below properties in your "User Options" File, and modifying the value after "=" personal.tools.Language=en personal.tools.Country=US
+- You may set the following settings by pasting the below properties in your "User Options" File, and modifying the value after "="

+personal.tools.Language=en
+personal.tools.Country=US

   - Language must be a LOWER CASE two or three character ISO 639 Language Code.
 You can find a list of these codes online, such as https://iso639-3.sil.org/code_tables/639/data.
   - Country must be a UPPER CASE two character ISO 3166 Country Code.
 You can find a list of these codes online, such as https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
+  - **YOU MUST HAVE THE desired Language installed in Libre Office already for this to work**.

 ## Release